chvonrohr/k8s-cicd/solution/README.md

 # let's create our own cluster
 gcloud container clusters create jonas1 --project letsboot --region europe-west6 --machine-type e2-small --num-nodes 1

+# allow kubernetes cluster to use your gitlab registry
+# for simplicty reasons we use the public google registry for the training to reduce the amount of authentication
+#
+# kubectl create secret docker-registry regcred --docker-server=<your-registry-server> --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>
+#
+# to use gitlab registry change the deployment.yaml files of each pod to (image:)
+#       containers:
+#        - name: backend
+#          image: eu.gcr.io/letsboot/kubernetes-course/backend:latest

 # for more information about options
 # gcloud container clusters create --help